Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Introduction

 \section{Introduction}

 In the last few decades cosmological observations of the early and late Universe have converged into a broad understanding of the history of our Universe from the very first seconds of its existence until today.
-Thus, cosmology has developed a standard model called the concordance model, or in short $\Lambda$CDM.
+Thus, cosmology has developed a standard model called the concordance model, or in short $\rm\Lambda$CDM.

-However, the latest data might imply that the celebrated $\Lambda$CDM model is not that robust after all.
-In particular, there is a 5-$\sigma$ discrepancy between the measurements of the current expansion rate, the Hubble constant $H_0$, as inferred by early Universe observations compared with late Universe observations.
-This Hubble tension has undermined our confidence in $\Lambda$CDM and as such it is investigated intensely at present.
+However, the latest data might imply that the celebrated $\rm\Lambda$CDM model is not that robust after all.
+In particular, there is a 5$\sigma$ discrepancy between the estimated values of the current expansion rate, the Hubble constant $H_0$, as inferred by early Universe observations compared with late Universe measurements.
+This Hubble tension has undermined our confidence in $\rm\Lambda$CDM and as such it is investigated intensely at present.

-In this work we study a toy model that can simultaneously solve the Hubble tension and explain the current accelerated expansion with no more tuning that in $\Lambda$CDM.
-Our model introduces a scalar field which plays both the role of early dark energy (EDE) and quintessence.
-In contrast to most other works in the literature which consider scalar fields as EDE, ours is not an oscillating scalar field.
+In this work we study a toy model of unified early dark energy (EDE) and late dark energy (DE), which can simultaneously raise the inferred value of the Hubble constant $H_0$ coming from early-time data and explain the current accelerated expansion with no more tuning that in $\Lambda$CDM.
+We introduce a scalar field $\varphi$ in the context of $\alpha$-attractors, which is frozen at early times and unfreezes around matter-radiation equality, briefly behaving as a subdominant dark energy component to then undergo free-fall, redshifting away faster than radiation.
+At late times $\varphi$ behaves as quintessence.
+In contrast to most other works in the literature, ours is not an oscillating scalar field (see however Refs. \cite{Ye:2020oix,alphaattractorsede1,Lin:2019qug,Adil:2022hkj} for earlier attempts, the first two also in the context of $\alpha$-attractors).